Print of the Week, Restaurant Jadis

 Although the name itself is a nod to the traditional (jadis translated means “in days gone by”) this restaurant does classic French cuisine with an innovative, modern twist.

 Another element I love–the walls are lined with framed vintage prints.

-This week’s Print of the Week, Restaurant Jadis, is a pen and ink print made from my original drawing and is available as a 5×7 or an 8×10.
+This week’s Print of the Week, Restaurant Jadis, is a pen and ink print made from my original drawing and is available as an 8×10 or 11x14 here.